 Gullfoss, translated as Golden Falls, is a massive, multistep waterfall that will overwhelm you with its sheer size and power.
 Photos don’t do it justice.

 In the land of volcanos and hot springs, it’s not surprising to find that one of touristy activities is to go watch an eruption of the geyser.
 Although the Great Geysir has been dormant for several years now, its neighbor, Strokkur, guarantees a 10-second show with boiling water erupting reliably every few minutes.
 Just go towards the spot where you see people standing for seemingly no reason and whatever you do, don’t blink or look away.
 Also, don’t be tempted to put your hands in various little pools you see beneath your feet – the sign at the entrance warns you that the nearest hospital is 30 km away.

 Ever wondered what it would be like to descent into the crater of a volcano?
-Then don’t miss your chance at Kerið, a crater of the inactive volcano filled with beautiful turquoise lake.
+Then don’t miss your chance at Kerið, a crater of an inactive volcano filled with a beautiful turquoise lake.
 There is an entrance fee but the view is very picturesque and peaceful, especially off-peak hours.

 Seljalandsfoss, Gluggafoss, Urridafoss

 There are many waterfalls in Iceland so after seeing the nth waterfall in one day, its tempting to drive by without stopping reasoning that once you’ve seen one, you’ve seen them all.
 My advice – go see every single one if you can.
 Each is unique in their beauty.

 Black pebble beach, dramatic cliffs, and incredible basalt columns carved into a side of a mountain – all found at the Reynisfjara shore near the town of Vik – will fill you with wonder and overwhelm with beauty of shapes and textures created solely by nature.